Skip to Content

 hands assembling parts of the groundhog name craft

-Next, glue the completed groundhog to the middle of the hole.
+Next, help your child to glue the completed groundhog to the middle of the hole.

 hands placing groundhog onto black circle